-- The Board of Directors has declared a dividend of USD 0.05 per share.
-This is the 27th consecutive quarterly dividend declared by the Company.
+- The Board of Directors has declared a dividend of USD 5.45 cents per share.
+This is an increase of USD 0.15 cents compared to the previous quarter and is the 31st consecutive quarterly dividend.

 Lars Solbakken, CEO of Ocean Yield, said in a comment: